which method of urine collection is best for urinalysis?

 - Dried samples are not easy to dilute or adulterate

 - You can collect a fixed volume of urine

 Final Thoughts on the Microsampling Method of Urine Collection

 Mitra devices from Neoteryx provide cost-effective convenience in sample collection.
-Many end-users find that collecting urine on the absorbent VAMS tip of the with device is easier than trying to add a tiny spot to a filter card.
+Many end-users find that collecting urine on the absorbent VAMS tip of the Mitra device is easier than trying to add a tiny spot to a filter card.
 Study volunteers can use Mitra devices to easily collect their samples at home and mail them to the designated lab.
 This enables research organizations to conduct remote urine microsampling studies.
 The Mitra devices prevent the deterioration of the samples collected, which leads to higher sample success rates with reliable lab data.

 More information about urine sample collection with Mitra devices can be found here.